craigbrogle/mobileapp/docs/syncing/pull-sync.md

 Limiting the queries with 'since' parameters
 --------------------------------------------

 To limit the amount of data downloaded from the server we use the URL variants which include the `since` parameter.
-Backend accepts since dates approximately 3 months into the past - we don't use dates older than two months, just to be sure.
+Backend accepts since dates approximately _3 months_ into the past - we don't use dates older than _two months_, just to be sure.

 If a `since` date is not available in the database or it is outdated, we fetch all the entities and update our `since` date in the database.